Monday, 31 December 2018

 * Ambleside to Penrith

-Saturday 20 October 2018
+Saturday, 20 October 2018

 Doggie heaven

 Pooley Bridge is definitely doggie heaven!
 I have never seen so many families with their dogs as I have at this friendly little resort at the east end of Ullswater in the Lake District.
 There were lots of dogs on the ferry to Glenridding this morning, from where James and I then walked about 12 km to Howton.
 Needless to say, there were lots of pooches on the ferry back to Pooley Bridge too, all enjoying the fresh air with their families, and very interested in each other too.
-And in the bar at the Pooley Bridge Hotel, where we are spending the weekend, there is a dog under just about every table.
+And in the bar at the Pooley Bridge Hotel, where we are spending the weekend with the hill-walking club, there is a dog under just about every table.
 They are provided with cushions by their people (I won’t say owners because I have a feeling that it’s the other way round!) fed with snacks, and generally admired.
 Occasionally there is a brief outburst of yapping but generally these pampered pooches are extremely well behaved.

-Friday 19 October 2018
+Friday, 19 October 2018

 Drake White

-Heather wasn’t able to go to the Drake White concert as planned last night because she was at a conference in Cardiff.
+Heather wasn’t able to go to a Drake White concert as planned last night because she was at a conference in Cardiff.
 So very kindly I was invited to go instead, and after a remarkably painless parking experience I met up with Ewan outside St Luke’s.
 I had heard of St Luke’s but have never been there and I was very impressed with it as a music venue.
 It’s an old church and as I approached all of the windows were lit up, giving a strange red glow in the darkening evening.
 Inside it was warm and welcoming, with several bars and food on offer.
 Ewan asked the bouncers if we could go to the upstairs balcony, which gave us an unimpeded view beside two friendly country music super-fans, Carol Ann and Gordon.
 They knew all of the same bands that Ewan and Heather know and will be going to the Midland concert among many others.

 As for Drake, well he was the real deal.
 Born in Alabama, his songs are about the country life - love, the outdoors, his dogs, his grandfather, drinking whisky.
 And it was such great music.
 I have always leaned towards a bit of country music and I found every song to be tuneful; some happy, some more thoughtful.
 He has a great voice and was attired in flared jeans and a cowboy hat; he was full of energy and likes to dance too.
 The audience loved him and so did I.

-Wednesday 17 October 2018
+Wednesday, 17 October 2018

 Eye infirmary encounter

 Grandma and I are quite the regulars at her monthly eye appointments.
 I have learned to arrange them for the afternoon if possible because she worries about morning appointments in case she isn’t ready in time.
-Although she has carers to help her to get dressed in the morning and make her breakfast so she really would be ready as long as the appointment isn’t too early!
+Although she has carers to help her to get dressed in the morning and make her breakfast, so she really would be ready as long as the appointment isn’t too early!
 All the same, if she has a morning appointment she doesn’t sleep properly the night before and tends to get up way too early to attempt to get ready by herself, and this means that she is exhausted and upset by the time I come to pick her up.

 So I have learned that afternoons go much better, and after the appointment (which often involves a scary eye injection) we usually celebrate with a cup of tea in the hospital café.
 The hospital is in East Kilbride so nine times out of ten I run into a former colleague or pupil.
 Tuesday was no exception and I was chatting to a lovely lady whose agency worked closely with mine, and with whom I had shared many a challenging adventure.
 We reminisced briefly about “the old days” and congratulated each other on our retirement.

-Tuesday 16 October 2018
+Tuesday, 16 October 2018

 They Shall Not Grow Old

-Monday 15 October 2018
+Monday, 15 October 2018

 New painting